yupm/NJSTechAssigment/README.md

-# NodeJS API Endpoints
+# NodeJS API Tech Trial
-NodeJS API Endpoints a PT gateway..

-Your task is to:
-1. Develop a set of API endpoints, listed under *User Stories*.
-    * Your code must be hosted on Github, or any other similar service, in a publicly-accessible repository.
-    * You may assume that login and access control have already been handled.
-2. *(Optional)* Deploy your API to any publicly accessible hosting environment.
+The goal of this assessment is to develop a set of endpoints for performing functions of a teacher-parent gateway.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 #### Global packages
 ```
-npm install -g sequelize-cli
+npm install sequelize-cli --global
-npm install --global mocha
+npm install mocha --global
 ```

 Please run npm install after cloning this repository.